New Patient Information

 When the life force is strong, and there is harmony and balance in the body, there is health.
 When the body becomes out of balance due to factors such as infections, emotional stress, environment, nutrition, toxins or genetics, there is disease.
 The goal of TCVM is to help the body heal itself and restore complete health.
 If cure is not possible, the goal is to help the body be in harmony with the disease.
 Many patients can enjoy life in spite of their disease.

-Acupuncture can be combined successfully with conventional veterinary medicine to enlist hte patient’s natural healting mechanisms.
+Acupuncture can be combined successfully with conventional veterinary medicine to enlist the patient’s natural healing mechanisms.
 An integrative approach for many patients can help reduce the duration of hospitalization and improve outcomes.
-It can also improve quality of life of many of our senior patients with chronic deebilitating conditions by improving mobility and reeducing pain.
+It can also improve quality of life of many of our senior patients with chronic debilitating conditions by improving mobility and reducing pain.
 It can replace Western medications when animals cannot take them due to kidney, liver or stomach disease.
 Acupuncture can support and improve organ disease when Western medicine has little to offer.

 At the first visit, your pet’s physical, mental, and emotional symptoms will be evaluated by obtaining a history, reviewing previous conventional diagnostic tests and treatments, and by performing a physical exam.
 A pattern of imbalance or diagnosis is determined, and a treatment plan is developed and presented at the second visit.
 The treatment plan consists of herbal, food therapy, and Tui-na recommendations.
 A first acupuncture treatment is included in the first visit.